 Most cats were the Egyptian Mau, but the well loved goddess Bastet was most often depicted as a beautiful black cat with golden markings.

-No wonder her popularity was only rivaled by the even more sunny goddess Isis.
+So great was Bastet’s popularity that it was only rivaled by the even more sunny goddess Isis.

 (Not THAT Isis.
 The goddess was there way before the terrorist group defiled her name.)